synthcmas/atac-seq-project/README.md

 ## Supervised Analysis `python/mlr/`

+This module uses multinomial logistic regression to quantify the importance of motifs and motif pairs in predicting known cell states.
+It supports multiple cross-validation runs and produces precision metrics and feature weights.

 All supervised analyses are located in `python/mlr/`.
 These scripts perform classification using motif activity features.
-You can run them either directly or through SLURM job scripts (examples provided).
+You can run them either directly or through SLURM job scripts `slurm/scripts/` (examples provided).
 If SLURM is unavailable, simply run the corresponding Python commands manually by providing the required arguments.

 ### 1. Multiple Logistic Regression Across Multiple Runs